Project environments are dynamic and changes are constant in areas like process, planning, or scope. You can group these changes into two categories:

 The following are a few conditions for configuration management:

-- Market competition forces new features to be added to the product.
+- Market competition forces new features on the product.

-I hope now you don’t have any problems in solving the questions on the PMP exam regarding change management and configuration management system.
+Now I hope you will not have any problem solving questions on the PMP exam regarding change management and configuration management systems.